 Crowning one of Nashville’s tallest peaks, Vanderbilt Dyer Observatory is a Tennessee treasure.
 Surrounded by scenic Radnor Lake State Park and listed on the National Register of Historic Places, Dyer’s telescopes have pointed toward the sky since 1953.

 Vanderbilt University has a long and respected tradition of astronomy.
 Vanderbilt University’s first Chancellor, Landon Garland, was a professor of Physics and Astronomy, and many of the university’s original 1875 astronomical instruments and artifacts are housed at Dyer.
 Also proudly displayed among the historical items is the engraved pocket watch of the famous astronomer and first director of the Vanderbilt University Observatory, Edward Emerson Barnard.
 He was presented the watch for the discovery of the fifth moon of Jupiter 282 years after Galileo Galilei discovered the first four.

 Dyer Observatory connects with the community through the arts as well.
-Throughout the year, Dyer hosts outdoor performances by local singer/songwriters and musicians during Bluebird on the Mountain concerts, Opera on the Mountain concerts, and Music on the Mountain concerts featuring performers from Blair School of Music.
+Throughout the year, Dyer hosts outdoor performances by local singer/songwriters and musicians during Bluebird on the Mountain concerts and Opera on the Mountain concerts.
 After a glorious sunset and great music, the observatory dome is opened and visitors are invited to view celestial wonders through the Seyfert and DeWitt Telescopes.

 It all happens at Dyer.
 Whether viewing clouds on Jupiter or answering a telephone question about astronomy, the goal of Dyer is to expand awareness about this amazing home of ours called the universe and to get you to say “Wow!”

-Keep up with Vanderbilt Dyer Observatory on Facebook, and follow on Twitter @dyerobservers.
+Keep up with Vanderbilt Dyer Observatory on Facebook, Instagram, and Twitter @dyerobservers.